0

 The most common question I get about this recipe is how to make this cucumber salad recipe with sour cream.
 Lots of German grandmas used to make their cucumber salads with sour cream and mine did not, hence this recipe.
 The best answer I have for you is to add your sour cream sparingly and taste as you go.
 Find what is most delicious to you and go from there.
 Some stir in half a cup to the entire recipe while others just dollop it on top at the end.
 It’s totally up to you!

-Or try using Greek Yogurt, Ranch Dressing or Mayonnaise as your creamy stir in.
+Or try using Plain Greek Yogurt, Ranch Dressing or Mayonnaise or Miracle Whip as your creamy stir in.
 Whatever floats your boat.

 How to Make Cucumber Salad

 This simple cucumber salad is filled with fresh crunchy ingredients.
-For full recipe details, including ingredients needed and measurements, see the printable recipe card below.
+For full recipe details, including ingredient measurements, see the printable recipe card below.
+Here are my step by step instructions for making this cucumber salad:

 You can use a knife or a mandoline slicer.
 You want your cucumbers 1/4-1/8 inch thick.
 The thinner they are, the easier they absorb the dressing.
 If you’re buying from a store, English cucumbers are the best choice, but if you have fresh garden cucumbers, feel free to peel, slice in half lengthwise and scoop out the larger seeds if needed.